agoody44/agoody44/README.md

 ## About me

 I’m a Software Engineer with a background in Healthcare.
-I use my experience in Healthcare in combination with a Software Engineer to make working and communicating with my team better.
-My goal is to be able to work with my team and to finish projects in a timely manner.
-By combining these two skills, I will achieve my goals.
+My previous industry relies on immense attention to detail, one which I bring forward to development to ensure quality and sustainable code.

 ## Technologies that I use: